mikbe/commandable/README.md

     # Make sure you require your app after Commandable, or use
     # a configuration file to load the settings then your app
-    # See the Widget app for an example of this.
     require 'yourappname'
     Commandable.execute(ARGV)